Heaven runs on humility because God is humble; genuine humility originates in Him.

 How do we humble ourselves?
 I believe we humble ourselves by surrendering completely into God’s almighty hands.

-In the palm of His hand we can find out who we are.
+In the palm of His hand we find ourselves.
 We are God’s creation – intricate and complicated, mysterious and wonderful – a reflection of our wonderful and mysterious Creator.
 However, if we forget that, we become disjointed and self-centered.
 And now we begin to blow things out of proportion as we lose our grip on reality.

 Surrendered to God we are grounded in the truth.
 The closer we draw to God, the humbler we become.
 He puts things into perspective without belittling us.
 God the Giant and we His little dwarfs is definitely not His idea.
 He is our Father and He is “giantly” in love with His creation.
 We are considered family.